Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ### Provision of PowerShell Scripts

-To facilitate the queue creation for endpoints during deployment, the NuGet package now comes packaged with a `Scripts` folder with two new scripts called, `CreateQueues.ps1` and `DeleteQueues.ps1`.
+To facilitate the creation of queues for endpoints during deployment, the NuGet package now comes packaged with a `Scripts` folder with two new scripts called, `CreateQueues.ps1` and `DeleteQueues.ps1`.
 These can be located as part of the package.
-For example, under `C:\Users\username\.nuget\packages\nservicebus.transport.msmq\1.0.0\lib\net452\Scripts`.
+For example, under `%USERPROFILE%\.nuget\packages\nservicebus.transport.msmq\1.0.0\lib\net452\Scripts`.

 A new API called, [DisableInstaller](/transports/msmq/transportconfig.md#receiving-algorithm-disableinstaller) can now be used to disable the auto creation of queues during startup.